superbobry/blog/drafts/pyspark-tensorflow.md

 `_FeatureColumn` on the driver, but not so on the executors.
 The namedtuple patch strikes again!

+### Sidenote

+TensorFlowOnSpark encourages the users to do all the imports/model definition in a function (see the MNIST [example][tf-on-spark-mnist]).
+This ensures that TensorFlow objects do not accidentally cross the serialization boundary as part of the closure.
+Therefore, the issue we have encountered is a bit artificial and (probably) hard to come by in real TensorFlowOnSpark code.

 The patch revisited
 -------------------

-Before we move a on, a quick summary of our previous findings:
+Before we move on, a quick summary of the findings from last time:

 * The goal of the patch is to make all namedtuples picklable in a format which would allow the executors to reconstruct the namedtuple definition even if the